 Expand Your Circle

-College can be a time to build the relationships that will greatly affect your life—and possibly your career.
-Over the course of the four years it takes to complete a bachelor’s degree, there are countless opportunities to make new connections—from the people in your dorm, to your classmates, to those you meet through extracurriculars.
+College can be a time to build the relationships that will greatly affect your life — and possibly your career.
+Over the course of the four years it takes to complete a bachelor’s degree, there are countless opportunities to make new connections — from the people in your dorm, to your classmates, to those you meet through extracurriculars.

 College can be a time to develop a wide and varied circle, or to simply grow several deep and lasting friendships.
 It can also be a time to meet a romantic partner, whether the relationship is short- or longer-term.

 Having a wide circle can help out in a variety of ways.
-From finding post-grad roommates to knowing people in the field of work one’s trying to get into, college connections can be an invaluable resource in life.
+From finding post-grad roommates to knowing people in the field of work you’re trying to get into, college connections can be an invaluable resource in life.

 Improve Critical Thinking and Communication